 The world's largest multi-modal imaging study

 In 2014 the UK Biobank imaging study began with the aim of re-inviting 100,000 participants to undergo brain, cardiac and abdominal magnetic resonance imaging, dual-energy X-ray absorptiometry (DXA) and carotid ultrasound.
-Performing imaging at this scale is unprecedented and will allow researchers to identify associations between lifestyle and genetic factors and imaging-derived phenotypes.
+Performing imaging at this scale is unprecedented and will allow researchers to identify associations between lifestyle and genetic factors and imaging-derived measures of body structure and function (i.e. ‘imaging-derived phenotypes’).
 Find out more below...

 UK Biobank's imaging study includes measures such as white matter hyper intensities derived from the brain scans, visceral fat derived from the abdominal scans, and left ventricular ejection fraction derived from the cardiac scans.
 These derived measures can, in turn, be used to provide insights into the biological mechanisms through which lifestyle and genetic factors affect disease risk.

-This work is being funded by Dementias Platform UK.
-Obtaining a repeated imaging measure will allow researchers to investigate associations between changes in imaging-derived phenotypes (e.g., brain morphology, heart function or visceral fat levels) and subsequent risk of disease.
+In 2018 Dementias Platform UK funded repeat imaging scans on participants within 2 years after their initial scan.
+Obtaining a repeated imaging measure allows researchers to investigate associations between changes in imaging-derived phenotypes (e.g., brain morphology, heart function or visceral fat levels) and subsequent risk of disease.
+This was completed on 3,000 participants.

 New tranches of data from the imaging assessment (raw scans and imaging-derived phenotypes) are uploaded to Data Showcase on a regular basis.
 The raw imaging scans and any imaging-derived phenotypes that are generated by expert research groups are available for the following scans: